volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 If the value is a thenable (i.e. has a `then` method), the returned promise will "follow" that thenable, adopting its eventual state; otherwise the returned promise will be fulfilled with the value.

-Generally, if you don't know if a value is a promise or not, `Promise.resolve(value)` it instead and work with the return value as a promise.
+Generally, if you don't know if a value is a promise or not, `Promise.resolve(value)` it instead and work with the return value as a promise:

 ```javascript
 const promise1 = new Promise((resolve, reject) => {